patrickballantyne/USRetailCentres/README.md

 - SafeGraph Retail Places Building Geometries - *polygons*
 - OSM Retail Land-Use - *polygons*

-All the necessary functions can be found in (Helper Functions.R)[Helper Functions.R].
+All the necessary functions can be found in [Helper Functions.R](Source Code/Helper Functions.R), and you can follow this workflow to obtain a clustering with similar datasets:

+-